-- Previous Provision Maps and targets for the pupil. - Records of regular reviews (IASP) and their outcomes. - Records of the child's health and medical history where appropriate. - National Curriculum attainment levels in literacy and numeracy. - Education and other assessments, for example from an advisory specialist support teacher or educational psychologist. - Views of the parents.
+- Previous Provision Maps and targets for the pupil. - Records of regular reviews and their outcomes.

+- Records of the child's health and medical history where appropriate. - National Curriculum attainment levels in literacy and numeracy. - Education and other assessments, for example from an advisory specialist support teacher or educational psychologist. - Views of the parents.

 The parents of any child who is referred for statutory assessment will be kept fully informed of the progress of the referral.
 Children with a statement of special educational needs will be reviewed each term in addition to the statutory annual assessment.
-When this coincides with transfer to secondary school, the SENCO from the secondary school will be informed of the outcome of the review and will be invited to join review meetings.
+When this coincides with transfer to secondary school, the SENDCo from the secondary school will be informed of the outcome of the review and will be invited to join review meetings.

-Provision Maps (formerly known as Individual Education Plans/IEPs)
+Provision Maps (Pupil Centred Plans)